Iredcg/Housing-Price-Estimation/README.md

 ## Overview & Objectives
 ### Business Challenge

-In a real estate consultancy with a diverse clientele including developers, agents, and investors, setting accurate prices is crucial.
-Traditionally, the task of valuing properties has been the responsibility of appraisers, who must follow stringent criteria to ensure fairness for both buyers and sellers.
-The critical question for our clients, upon receiving an appraisal, is determining if the property's "true value" aligns with or deviates from the appraised value.
-Our consultancy aims to leverage data to provide a reliable and efficient solution to this question.
-We have acquired a comprehensive dataset of historical housing transactions in Ames, Iowa, encompassing about 80 different attributes for each property, such as size, condition, and presence of a backyard, among others.
-The goal is to develop a predictive model that can estimate a property's market value based on its characteristics.
+In a real estate consultancy serving a diverse clientele of developers, agents, and investors, accurately setting property prices is paramount.
+Traditionally, property appraisals have been conducted by experts adhering to strict criteria, ensuring fairness for both buyers and sellers.
+A significant challenge arises when clients question if the appraised value truly reflects a property's market value.
+Our consultancy seeks to address this by leveraging a comprehensive dataset of historical housing transactions from Ames, Iowa, which includes around 80 attributes per property, such as size, condition, and the presence of a backyard.
+The aim is to develop a predictive model capable of estimating a property's market value based on its features.

 ## Approach
-### Classification Task
+### Classification Task:

-  Objective: Develop a classification model to determine if a house is considered expensive.
+  Objective: Develop a model to classify houses as either "Expensive" (1) or "Not Expensive" (0), aiding in the understanding of affordability and market segmentation.
-  Evaluation: The model in a classification task, means you can either make a correct prediction or an incorrect one.
+  Evaluation:Accuracy in classification tasks is binary; predictions are either correct or incorrect.

 ### Classification Steps:
-In this section of the project, I aim to classify houses into two categories based on their price: "Expensive" (labeled as 1) and "Not Expensive" (labeled as 0).
-This classification helps in understanding the affordability and market segmentation of houses in the dataset.
-housing_prices_classification: Includes steps from intuition-based modeling techniques to the evaluation of model accuracy.
-This evaluation statistical metrics implemented to assess the model's performancewere the Confusion Matrix, F1 Score, and Cohen's Kappa Score.
-It was employed also a diverse set of predictive modeling techniques, including decision trees, K-nearest neighbors, Random Forest, and logistic regression.
-Additionally, the methodology integrates advanced data processing techniques, such as one-hot encoding and ordinal encoding, alongside optimization strategies like grid search.
+This project segment, housing_prices_classification, aims to categorize houses based on their price.
+The approach includes a progression from intuition-based modeling to detailed evaluation of model accuracy.
+We utilize statistical metrics such as the Confusion Matrix, F1 Score, and Cohen's Kappa Score to assess performance.
+A variety of predictive modeling techniques, including decision trees, K-nearest neighbors, random forest, and logistic regression, are employed alongside advanced data processing methods like one-hot encoding and ordinal encoding.
+Optimization strategies such as grid search are also integrated.

-### Regression Task
+### Regression Task:
-Objective: Build a regression model to predict a house's exact price.
+Objective: Construct a regression model to predict the exact price of a house.
-Evaluation: Given the nature of regression, perfect accuracy is improbable; performance metrics will assess prediction closeness.
+Evaluation: Absolute accuracy is unlikely in regression tasks; thus, metrics will measure how close predictions are to actual prices.

-Regression Steps:
+### Regression Steps:
+The housing_prices_regression phase focuses on predicting house prices in dollars, marking a shift to a regression task.
+Data preparation involves MinMaxScaler, SimpleImputer, and OneHotEncoder, followed by the application of machine learning models like the DecisionTreeRegressor, KNeighborsRegressor, LinearRegression, and RandomForestRegressor.
+Various feature selection techniques and GridSearchCV for hyperparameter tuning are utilized.
+Model evaluation and prediction are based on r2_score and mean_squared_log_error metrics.

 ### Project Methodology

-  * Initiate with an Intuition-Based Model as a baseline.
+* Start with an Intuition-Based Model for an initial baseline.
-  * Data Cleaning and Preprocessing.
+* Conduct Data Cleaning and Preprocessing for optimal data quality.
-  * Division of Data into Training and Test Sets.
+* Split the data into Training and Test Sets for model validation.
-  * Pipeline Creation for Streamlined Processing.
+* Create a Pipeline for efficient data and model processing.
-  * Implementation of Predictive Algorithms.
+* Implement Predictive Algorithms to explore different modeling approaches.
-  * Accuracy Evaluation and Adjustment.
+* Evaluate Accuracy and make necessary adjustments to improve model performance.
-  * Deployment of the Model for Test Data Predictions.
+* Deploy the Model on Test Data to predict housing prices.
-  * Final Review of Model Performance.
+* Perform a Final Review of Model Performance to ensure reliability and accuracy.